Leading your County from ideas to action

 The Association's Club and County Planning Committee has created a five-stage process to get Counties from A to B as efficiently as possible.
 Counties are encouraged to establish a Steering Group with a Planning Leader and Coordinator appointed to lead the process with assistance from a dedicated Planning Mentor supplied by the relevant Provincial Council.

-Learn more about the benefits and planning process using these resources:
+Read more about the benefits and planning process here:

 County Planning Guide and Toolkit